Louise Harnby | Crime Fiction and Thriller Editor

 Read them out loud and decide which one best conveys the speaker’s disbelief.
 I think the first does the job perfectly well.
 The second introduces a light-heartedness that may or may not be appropriate.
 The third is overkill.

-Beginner authors can be reluctant to overuse he said/she said constructions, even though they’re the most discreet way of tagging.
+Some beginner authors resist overusing he said/they/said/she said constructions, even though they’re the most discreet way of tagging.

 Take a look at these examples; the bold versions are clean, effective examples of dialogue tags that won’t trip up the reader.